Huge shake-up of Telford youth clubs on the cards

 As a way of beefing up the budget to pay for multi-year contracts the commissioning process will encourage town and parish councils to chip in and for providers to apply for external funding.

-Under plans revealed at the meeting contracts will be awarded as early as Spring 2026 with the launch of the commissioned Youth Offer next summer (2026).
+Under plans revealed at the meeting contracts will be awarded as early as spring 2026 with the launch of the commissioned Youth Offer next summer.
 Before then a public consultation is planned on the new youth strategy.

 Youth work is set to be targeted at priority groups and be based on the ideas of young people themselves.